ICECF: Net Zero Energy Building Grant Program

 - Up to 40% after certification and 12 consecutive months of site net zero energy performance

 Support is only available to projects selected to receive a grant.
-Specific expenses to be covered by a Foundation grant will be determined on a case-by-case basis during the application review period.
-The Foundation will steer its support to those project costs and building components related to maximizing energy efficiency and self-generation.
+The Foundation will support those project costs and building components related to maximizing energy efficiency and self-generation, and will prioritize hard costs.
+NZEB grants will also help defray a portion of the costs associated with certification, measurement and verification, and educational displays and signage.

 - Pre-construction support may include energy modeling, daylighting studies, CFD analysis, electrical design to facilitate monitoring and reporting, PHIUS+ or Living Building Challenge certification fees, integrated project delivery assistance, etc.

-- Each grant includes 5% (or $50,000, whichever is less) for permanent educational signage and displays .
+- Each grant includes 2.5% (or $50,000, whichever is less) support for permanent educational signage and displays.

 You can learn more about this opportunity by visiting the funder's website.